erosestante/ac112e6b40ed278155f9ba01f3d16c384cac5674e1cea62f7c67f4cda328a01b_no2_prediction/README.md

 # NO₂ Prediction with Urban Amenities and Satellite Data

-## 🧠 Project Overview
+## Project Overview
 This project focuses on the Philippines, aiming to develop amenity-aware, interpretable machine-learning models that integrate OpenStreetMap amenity counts and satellite-derived air quality observations to forecast regional NO₂ concentrations, across all Philippine provinces and highly urbanized cities.

-By fusing spatial amenity information with time-series air quality data, we will generate robust, period-specific forecasts and apply SHAP (SHapley Additive exPlanations) to decompose model outputs and track how the importance of amenity features shifts across three distinct phases: pre-pandemic, pandemic (lockdown), and post-pandemic (reopening).
+By fusing spatial amenity information with time-series air quality data, the project will generate robust, period-specific forecasts and apply SHAP (SHapley Additive exPlanations) to decompose model outputs and track how the importance of amenity features shifts across three distinct phases: pre-pandemic, pandemic (lockdown), and post-pandemic (reopening).

 Our deliverables include: